ratsprotocol/rats-protocol-website/src/article/en/add-map-relay-chain.md

 ---
-title: "Add MAP Protocol and MAP to your wallets"
+title: "Add RATS Protocol and RATS to your wallets"
 description:
 lang: en
 ---

-Once you have chosen a wallet among Metamask, Token Pocket, and Particle Wallet, you can start adding MAP Protocol Network and MAP to the wallet.
-To get MAPO, please read where to [get MAPO](/get-map).
+Once you have chosen a wallet among Metamask, Token Pocket, and Particle Wallet, you can start adding RATS Protocol Network and RATS to the wallet.
+To get RAON, please read where to [get RAON](/get-map).

-# **Add MAP Protocol**
+# **Add RATS Protocol**

-_Note: MAPO is the ticker name for MAP Protocol’s native token on MAP Protocol.
-To see MAPO in your wallet, simply add MAP Protocol._
+_Note: RAON is the ticker name for RATS Protocol’s native token on RATS Protocol.
+To see RAON in your wallet, simply add RATS Protocol._

 ## **On Metamask**

-There are two ways for you to add MAP Protocol Network or MAP Mainnet, directly to your Metamask Wallet.
+There are two ways for you to add RATS Protocol Network or RATS Mainnet, directly to your Metamask Wallet.